 On February 1, 2021, concurrent with the closing of the Norbord Acquisition, we completed various administrative amendments to our CAD\$850 million committed revolving credit facility and our \$200 million term loan to facilitate the Norbord Acquisition.
 We also replaced our CAD\$150 million committed revolving credit facility with a \$450 million committed revolving credit facility due 2024 on substantially the same terms.
 Norbord's accounts receivable securitization facility and secured revolving credit facilities were terminated at closing and the security related to all of Norbord's debt was discharged as of February 1, 2021.

-On July 28, 2021, we completed an amendment to our revolving credit facilities, combining our CAD\$850 million and \$450 million revolving facilities into a single \$1 billion committed revolving facility with a five-year term.
+On July 28, 2021, we completed an amendment to our revolving credit facilities with a syndicate of lenders and entered into our 2021 Credit Agreement, combining our CAD\$850 million and \$450 million revolving facilities into a single \$1 billion committed revolving facility with a five-year term.